 When you think about it — who wouldn’t enjoy having some extra cash stashed aside for all the amazing summer (travel) plans?
-However, not everyone had the chance to earn that extra buck throughout the year as there are always things to pay, bills to foot, debts to return, etc. Do not despair!
+However, not everyone had the chance to earn that extra buck throughout the year because there are always things to pay, bills to foot, debts to return, etc. Do not despair!
 With summer on its brink, it’s still not too late to start thinking about earning some money during summer for the summer — as long as you play your cards right and act on your choices properly and in time.

 Without further ado, here are our preferred suggestions:

 1. Tutor – If you like keeping your mind active, you should definitely explore the option of tutoring; while summer may not be the ideal time to try and get kids to sit through hours of extra education, there are still those who are failing certain subjects and need help to get back on their feet.
-Additionally, you can also browse through local community colleges and see if they are hiring tutors.
+Additionally, you can also browse through local community colleges and see if they’re hiring tutors.

 3. House flipping – If the market is good and you feel like you have what it takes, consider making your money for the summer by flipping houses.
 This is a real estate investment made with the sole purpose of reselling that same property for a profit.
 Profit is generated through renovations and capital improvements and/or the price appreciation that occurs as a result of a hot housing market.
 If you were to focus on flipping beach houses, you could make a mean turnover.

-4. House sitting – If you are looking for a straightforward and simple gig (you are on vacation too, after all!), this is the perfect time to find someone to house sit for, which should be an easy task with all the people going away for the summer.
+4. House sitting – If you’re looking for a straightforward and simple gig (you are on vacation too, after all), this is the perfect time to find someone to house sit for, which should be an easy task with all the people going away for the summer.
 House sitting would involve checking on the house to see if everything is intact, picking up the owners’ mail, feeding their animals, watering the plants, etc. A few house sitting gigs during the summer could turn into a hefty side income.

-5. Drive an ice-cream truck – If you don’t mind listening to the same incessant song all day long, do it!
-You can actually make nice money driving an ice-cream truck.
+5. Drive an ice cream truck – If you don’t mind listening to the same incessant song all day long, do it!
+You can actually make nice money driving an ice cream truck.

 6. Be a caddie – While golfing is an expensive hobby to like, being a caddie is quite the opposite — it’s an easy way to earn $50 to $100 for a few hours of walking around with a bag.

 8. Yard Work – When it comes to summer money making, this one’s a real staple!
-It usually pays around at least $20-25 per yard mowed and if you’re doing work in more than just a few houses – you can earn some serious money.
-Apart from cutting grass, you can do other things like weed pulling, gardening, raking leaves and a variety of other things.
+It usually pays around at least $20-25 per yard mowed, and, if you’re doing work in more than just a few houses, you can earn some serious money.
+Apart from cutting grass, you can do other things like weed pulling, gardening, raking leaves, and a variety of other things.
 You can even clean pools for the extra buck!

 9. Washing Cars – Totally common and yet an incredibly simple way to make extra money during the hot season.
 You can do it yourself or with a few friends (and then split the money between yourselves, of course).
-This one is totally fun, effortless and pretty great — hey, you’d be spending half of the hot summer days drenched in cool water you’re using for car washing!
-Awesome!
+This one is fun, effortless, and pretty great — hey, you’d be spending half of the hot summer days drenched in cool water you’re using for car washing!

-As for part-time jobs in cafes and food joints, they can be pretty intense but the money is good.
+As for part-time jobs in cafes and food joints, they can be pretty intense, but the money is good.
 Maybe you’ll manage just fine.
 Think about it!

 We certainly hope our suggestions made a difference and that you’ve already started brainstorming a plan!
 Good luck!

 Nate M. Vickery is a business consultant from Sydney, Australia.
 His fields of expertise are company management and efficient work environment through latest technology trends, as well as internet marketing.
-He is also an editor in chief at bizzmarkblog.com.
+He is also an editor-in-chief at bizzmarkblog.com.